-3 hours lecture-3 hours laboratory
+3 hours lecture - 3 hours laboratory Note: Cross listed as AODS 140/PSYC 140

-An overview of the theoretical basis of counseling skills, including social work, psychodynamic, behavioral, and client-centered approaches.
-The roles of psychologists, sociologists, social workers, family therapists, and therapeutic support providers are compared and contrasted, and the issues they deal with are described.
-This course provides students with an opportunity to observe actual practices of human services providers working as interdisciplinary team members in an agency setting.
-Through cooperative efforts of provider agencies, the instructor, and the student, the skills utilized for entry level employment are observed, practiced, and evaluated under supervision.
+Supervised internship in a human service agency or an alcohol and other drug treatment facility.
+An overview of the field of human services, including alcohol and other drug treatment.
+The roles of psychologists, sociologists, social workers, family therapists, social service assistants and addiction counselors are compared and contrasted, and the issues they deal with are described.
+Through cooperative efforts of provider agencies, the instructor, and the student, the skills utilized for entry-level employment are observed, practiced, and evaluated under supervision.